 Debuting this summer, the description is that Halle is an astronaut who comes back to earth and finds herself attached to vast histories she knows little of, and is part of the saving of our world.
-The trailer reminds me of the vibe from the Milla Jovovich helmed "Species" movies.
+The trailer reminds me of the vibe from the Species movies.

 Update: (Spoiler Alert)

 Watched the premiere and loved it.
 Totally not what I expected.
-The show is a mix of Steven Spielberg's film "A.I.", as mentioned above "Species" and a very original/compelling look at what our lives may be like in the future.
-This is a must for the intellectual sci-fi fan.
+The show is a mix of Steven Spielberg's film A.I. and, as mentioned above, Species and is a very original/compelling look at what our lives may be like in the future.
+This is a must for the intellectual Sci-Fi fan.
 Do not expect an action packed hour, but rather a challenging mind game.

 In any case: based on a colossal (and quite well-written) Stephen King novel, Under The Dome: A Novel, this is the ongoing saga of town that suddenly and mysteriously is covered in a giant, transparent, and utterly impenetrable dome.
 Like some fancy dessert being rolled out in some snooty restaurant in some Blues Brothers movie, the whole community lives under a dome: no one going in, no one going out.
 Think that military solutions are going to be applied with unfortunate consequences?
 Kind of.
 Dome is smarter on the page than on the screen, but in any event it is a testament to Stephen King’s talent for starting with a “What if” and then embroidering, logically but infinitely surprisingly, from there.
 One sour note: Dean Norris, the genius DEA agent from Breaking Bad - not so good in this one.

-HBO put Damon Lindel of (of Lost fame) and Peter Berg (of Battleship fame) on this, I imagine to gave it that huge Transformers-jujitsu ka-whomp sound that we associate with the Awesome Popularity of Game of Thrones.
+HBO put Damon Lindel of (of Lost fame) and Peter Berg (of Battleship fame) on this, I imagine to give it that huge Transformers-jujitsu ka-whomp sound that we associate with the awesome popularity of Game of Thrones.
 Are they gonna take what is essentially a sociological comedy and a low-key character piece and turn it into a network-style high-concept puzzle?
 Probably.
 People love that shit.